 A brief framing note: in the current emotionally charged context it’s probably wise to first articulate some framing thoughts and try to avoid potential misinterpretations.
 It’s clear that SARS-CoV-2 and the disease it causes are significant threats.
 It would be a grave error and immoral to ignore its effects on the health and lives of so many people.
 So, what follows doesn’t ignore this.
 Moreover, like most people, I’m extremely concerned.
-However, I also know that it’s also a threat we still have limited knowledge of, that it’s a rapidly changing situation, and that we’re constantly learning (and unlearning) new things about this virus.
-Moreover, scientific knowledge is typically (though not always) highly provisional and incomplete even after years of in-depth inquiry into a topic or phenomenon: we need to be aware of the limitations of available data and existing knowledge and seek to embody an appropriate level of epistemic humility.
+However, I also know that it’s also a threat we still have limited knowledge of, that it’s a rapidly changing situation, and that we’re constantly learning (and unlearning) new things about this virus: we need to be aware of the limitations of available data and existing knowledge and seek to embody an appropriate level of epistemic humility.
 I also try to keep this in mind.
-If we consider earlier pandemics it typically took years to get a good understanding of their dangers (e.g. a solid estimate of the true fatality rate).
+If we consider earlier pandemics it typically took years to get a good understanding of their dangers (e.g. a solid estimate of the fatality rate).
 Similarly, as Tim Harford recently noted, “if the scale of our ignorance about coronavirus may seem hard to swallow, bear in mind that the fatality rate for the H1N1 swine flu pandemic in 2009 was still being debated years later”.
-A recent episode of the Munk Debates podcast offers what seems to be a good primer on what is and isn’t being debated about the current pandemic.
+A recent episode of the Munk Debates podcast offers what seems to be a good primer on what is and isn’t being debated about the pandemic.
 However, despite this context, I recognise that governments need to act to address a new health threat (I support this).
-Social scientists may be told to “stay in their lane” and not comment on such things (i.e. leave it to relevant experts), but I would say that there are aspects that social scientists can analyse or comment on whilst recognising the validity of responding… (The post begins below).
+Social scientists may be told to “stay in their lane” and not comment on such things (i.e. leave it to relevant experts), but t here likely are aspects that social scientists can comment on whilst recognising the importance of responding… (The post begins below).

 This is a weird, slightly surreal time.
 How are we to make sense of the current coronavirus pandemic event, or to consider (or analyse) responses to it?
 What perspectives are relevant to considering a major novel threat like a new infectious disease and responses to such threats?
 How are we to cope with the torrent of information (the “infodemic”) coming at us on a daily and sometimes hourly basis and not get overwhelmed?
 As we engage in various forms of social distancing of unknown duration, and deal with other aspects of the situation, many folk (including me) have much more time to contemplate such questions.